blancusjh/geometrical-raytracer/README.md

 python examples/ellipse_depth5.py
 ```

 The VisPy window supports pan/zoom via mouse interactions.
 Pass `extend_mode="axis"` to `Scene2DViewer.draw_rays` when you want each refracted branch to continue until it crosses the optical axis.
+For a crisper look, initialise the viewer with `line_method="agg"` (anti-aliased software rendering) or stick with the default `"gl"` renderer for speed.

 ### Programmatic Use